-Born in Nelson, BC and currently residing in Nova Scotia Avery got interested in birds at an early age on his parents eight acres in the countryside in the wild Kootenays.
+Born in Nelson, BC, though currently residing in Amsterdam, Holland, Avery got interested in birds at an early age on his parents eight acres in the countryside in the wild Kootenays.

 When not in the tropics Avery works as a Biologist and Bird Bander in Canada with a strong preference for projects that contribute directly to conservation and science.